dotnet-websharper/docs/content/core/sitelets.md

 * Mapping from endpoints to URLs.
 This allows you to have internal links that are verified by the type system, instead of writing URLs by hand and being at the mercy of a typo or a change in the URL scheme.
 You can read more on this [in the Content doc](content#using-the-context).

 * Mapping from endpoints to content.
-Once a request has been parsed, this determines what content (HTML or other) must be returned to the client.
+Once a request has been parsed, this determines what content (e.g., HTML, JSON, or other formats) must be returned to the client.

 A number of primitives are available to create and compose sitelets.

 ### Trivial sitelets

-Two helpers exist for creating a sitelet with a trivial router: only handling requests on the root.
+Two helpers exist for creating a sitelet with a trivial router that only handles requests on the root.

 * `Application.Text` takes just a `Context<_> -> string` function and creates a sitelet that serves the result string as a text response.
-* `Application.SinglePage`takes a `Context<_> -> Async<Content<_>>` function and creates a sitelet that serves the returned content.
+* `Application.SinglePage` takes a `Context<_> -> Async<Content<_>>` function and creates a sitelet that serves the returned content.

 <a name="sitelet-infer"></a>
 ### Sitelet.Infer